finos/datahelix/profiler/README.md

 Open the repository root directory, `data-engineering-generator`.

-Right-click the backend Module, `data-generator-spark`, choose "Open Module Settings".
+Right-click the backend Module, `generator`, choose "Open Module Settings".

 In "Project": specify a Project SDK (Java 1.8), clicking "New..." if necessary.
 Set Project language level to 8.